nginxinc/nginx-ingress-workshops/OSS/labs/lab6/readme.md

     **Questions:**

      - Do you see the number of HTTP requests increasing?
-     - Do the coffee pods each take ~equal traffic?

         <details><summary>Click for Hints!</summary>
         <br/>
         <p>
-        <Strong>Hints:</Strong> Look at the "server" line, there you will find the total request counter.
+        <Strong>Hints:</Strong> Look at the "server" line, there you will find the total requests counter.
         </p>
         </details><br/>